pearcej/cppds/_sources/Graphs/Implementation.rst

 Implementation
 ~~~~~~~~~~~~~~

-Using dictionaries, it is easy to implement the adjacency list in
+Using a map, or dictionaries in Python, it is easy to implement the adjacency list.
-Python.
 In our implementation of the Graph abstract data type we will
 create two classes (see :ref:`Listing 1 <lst_vertex>` and :ref:`Listing 2 <lst_graph>`), ``Graph``, which holds the master list of vertices,
 and ``Vertex``, which will represent each vertex in the graph.

-Each ``Vertex`` uses a dictionary to keep track of the vertices to which
+Each ``Vertex`` uses a map to keep track of the vertices to which
 it is connected, and the weight of each edge.
-This dictionary is called
+This map is called
 ``connectedTo``.
 The listing below shows the code for the ``Vertex``
 class.
-The constructor simply initializes the ``id``, which will
+The constructor simply initializes the ``id``,
-typically be a string, and the ``connectedTo`` dictionary.
+which will be an integer, and the ``connectedTo`` map.
 The
 ``addNeighbor`` method is used add a connection from this vertex to
 another.
 The ``getConnections`` method returns all of the vertices in
 the adjacency list, as represented by the ``connectedTo`` instance
 variable.
 The ``getWeight`` method returns the weight of the edge from
 this vertex to the vertex passed as a parameter.

+We use operator overloading so that when we print our Vertex using the cout<< function
+we get a list of it's connections, instead of an error.
+This function must be initialized
+as a friend function within the class definition, but is required to be defined outside of the class.
+This is specific to operator overloading in C++.

 .. _lst_vertex: